Political Science Course Offerings

 POLI 342 Constitutional Law: Civil Rights/Liberties

-POLI 343 Administrative Law & Politics
+POLI 343 Administrative Law and Politics

 POLI 346 Policy Analysis

 This course consists of two parts.
 The first part examines the policy process in American government, the content of contemporary policy and the impact of policy on society.
-Case studies will illustrate the nature of policymaking and problems of implementing public policy.
+Case studies will illustrate the nature of policy-making and problems of implementing public policy.
 The second part of the course will introduce various tools and methods which will enable students to analyze public policy.
 Prerequisites: POLI 130, SSCI 224 and POLI 200, sophomore standing.
 Spring semester, alternate years.

 POLI 348 Environmental Politics

-Examines the social and political trends that have contributed to the environmental hazards we now face.
+Students will examine the social and political trends that have contributed to the environmental hazards we now face.
 Various theoretical approaches that discuss human relations with the environment will be examined in the context of critical issues such as global warming, setting of toxic waste facilities and the pollution of the Fox River.
 Prerequisite: POLI 130.
 Fall semester, alternate years.